ncatlab/nlab-content/pages/1778.md

 * [[Jacob Lurie]], _[[Higher Topos Theory]]_

-The relation between smooth and continuous Cech cohomology is discussed in
+The relation between smooth and continuous Čech cohomology is discussed in

 * Christoph M&#252;ller, [[Christoph Wockel]], _Equivalences of smooth and continuous principal bundles with infinite-dimensional structure groups_, Advances in Geometry.
 Volume 9, Issue 4, Pages 605&#8211;626 (2009)